moshabbir-dotcom/Portfolio-Project-4/README.md

 * Under resources add database to the app resources by selecting Herku Postgres and adding it to env.py in the follwing steps
 * Select settings and go to config vars and then reveal config vars
 * Set the secret key and database url in heroku config vars and env.py and finalise the connection in settings to ensure sensitive data is not visible in the settings.py file
-* Deploy to Heroku by selecting Github as the method and connecting vis the prompt
+* Deploy to Heroku by selecting Github as the method and connecting via the prompt
-* Click into the search box tyoe project name and then connect
+* Click into the search box type project name and then connect
 * Click deploy branch.
+(Before final deployment staticfiles were collected via CLI and debug set to "False" in settings.py file.)
 * Once complete the view button will allow the app to be shown in a browser

 The program is set to be deployed automatically after each push from gitpod.